G-Cloud and Public Sector

 As an SME, Memset was very keen to make it on to the G-Cloud framework from the beginning, especially as our Managing Director, Kate Craig-Wood, was involved in developing G-Cloud into what it is today.
 Being on G-Cloud provides an opportunity for established and proven SMEs to promote their company and services directly to the public sector without going through traditionally long procurement cycles.
 Being a part of reducing costs for the Government, and meeting their needs effectively, is a great way to give something back to the country.

-Memset has recently been awarded the IL2 pan-government security accreditation which verifies that we have reached a recognized security standard.
+Memset has recently been awarded the IL2 pan-government security accreditation which verifies that we have reached a recognised security standard.
 We were also the first hosting company to successfully achieve the ISO9001, ISO27001 and ISO14001 accreditations.
 This means that we can provide secure virtual servers, dedicated servers and cloud storage to cover a wide variety of requirements; a guarantee that we offer as standard without charging extra.
 You can view our IaaS and PaaS services on the G-Cloud CloudStore site.

 The use of G-Cloud to identify potential suppliers is growing fast.
 Memset has already notably started providing services to: